derLesh/SourceCraft-Reborn/README.md

 ---

+##My goal
-A new and better version of the beloved tool SourceCraft to convert Minecraft maps into Source Engine maps
+A new and better version of the beloved tool SourceCraft to convert Minecraft maps into Source Engine maps.

-I try to completely rework the program and make it better than before.
-You can help me via Pull Requests
+I try to completely rework the program (currently in C#) and adding more features.
+You can help me via Pull Requests.

 ## Installation